-Equity Options.
+Equity Options (ASYMmetric Smart Alpha S&P 500° ETF only).
 The Fund may write call options on stocks and stock indices if the calls are "covered" throughout the life of the option.
 A call is "covered" if the Fund owns the optioned securities.
 See below for additional ways a call can be covered.
 When the Fund writes a call, it receives a premium and give the purchaser the right to buy the underlying security at any time during the call period at a fixed exercise price regardless of market price changes during the call period.
 If the call is exercised, the Fund will forgo any gain from an increase in the market price of the underlying security over the exercise price.